All Episodes

 Sorry, that's a lie too, Sarah.

-Yes, I mean it's it appears to be one lie after another.
+Yes, I mean, it appears to be one lie after another.

-We know that next week on Simpson is supposed to be testifying.
+We know that next week, Glenn Simpson is supposed to be testifying.

-They're gonna remove his subpoena next week on Tuesday when he goes to testify before the House panel.
+They're going to remove his subpoena next week on Tuesday when he goes to testify before the House panel.

-And they're also, and that's totally separate from the documents that they're still seeking the bank records that apparently will show that fusion GPS possibly has journalists on their payroll and other people on their payroll.
+And they're also, and that's totally separate from the documents that they're still seeking the bank records that apparently will show that Fusion GPS possibly had journalists on their payroll and other people on their payroll.

 And we need to know who those people were.

-Another thing that surface that is completely concerning is this connection to this Russian lawyer.
+Another thing that surfaced that is completely concerning is this connection to this Russian lawyer.

 This is this is part of this pattern of behavior.